What is Google Tag Manager?

 We use it to give your website:

-- a basic ability to identify names of companies visiting your website (in GA+ and updated quarterly)
+- a basic ability to identify names of companies visiting your website (in our entry level GA+ reporting platform and updated quarterly)

-- a more advanced ability to identify which specific pages/fee earner profiles on your website named companies are visiting (in GA Enriched with visit data updated daily)
+- a more advanced ability to identify which specific pages/fee earner profiles on your website named companies are visiting (in GA+ or GA Enriched with visit data updated daily)

 - ability to start tracking in Google Analytics 30+ high value activities (in GA Enriched) occurring on your website (such as clients or prospects emailing your fee earners from their own Outlook instances)